JacobPratley7/Custom-API-Application/README.md

 For the API calls and apache client code, parts of the code took inspiration from the follwing link
 - https://www.tutorialspoint.com/apache_httpclient/apache_httpclient_http_get_request.htm

-It should also be noted that the code in ApplicationFacade in which the contents are read from the config file used code I had implemented for Stickman last year for SOFT2201.
-I acknowledge that I did not write this code this year.

 # RED-GREEN-REFACTOR LOG